Rambling Rose (film): Production

+Edgar Scherick admired the novel and hired Calder Willingham to write a script but could not get finance.
+He showed it to Martha Coolidge, who showed the script to Laura Dern who loved it.
+Scherick said, "Laura was living with Finnish action director Renny Harlin, and she told him that she wanted to make that picture more than anything in the world.
+And he had some pull with Miramax and they wanted to do what he wanted to do.
+And that's how the movie got made."

-In reference to the bed scene between Rose (Laura Dern) and young Buddy (Lukas Haas), director Martha Coolidge said Lukas was sort of the perfect age to play the part of Buddy.
+In reference to the bed scene between Rose (Laura Dern) and young Buddy Hillyer (Lukas Haas), director Martha Coolidge said Haas was sort of the perfect age to play the part of Buddy.
 "It was important not to have a child because the scene would have been unpleasant.
 It was also important not to have a man because the scene would have meant something else."
 Capitalizing on the actor's curiosity about sex, Coolidge said, "Lukas knows that acting is living.
 He has made 25 movies.
 His great gift in Rambling Rose is that he shared something important, his first experience with sex, with the audience.
 Yet the whole scene is an illusion, except when he touches Laura's breasts."

 Reception

 The film received overwhelmingly positive reviews.
 On Rotten Tomatoes, it has a 100% approval rating, based on 20 reviews, with the critics consensus calling it "a touching, bittersweet, and wonderfully-acted film."
 Peter Travers of Rolling Stone praised the storytelling and performances, summarizing the film as "beauty."
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, saying "The movie is all character and situation, and contains some of the best performances of the year, especially in the ensemble acting of the four main characters."
-On his TV program with Gene Siskel, both critics gave it a thumbs up.
+On his TV program with Gene Siskel, At the Movies, both critics gave it a thumbs up.
 Owen Gleiberman of Entertainment Weekly gave the film a B, extolling the performances, particularly Dern.
 He wrote, "No young actress today can play emotionally hungry postadolescents with such purity and yearning."